Chris-Coraggio/3_in_1_game/documents/README.md

-All required Ddcuments for the class are here.
+All required documents for the class are here.